harveydevereux/CS2-CPP/README.md

 Re-organise the C++ code so the Boost.Python is optional

 Finish the python module functionality
-- Offer just the min cost algorithm
+- Optimise the flow search (some kind of sampling technique)
 - Complete mirror of networkx.network_simplex input/output
 - Create distributeable?
 - Offer interface with Keras for learning costs?
 [2]